ishantoz/py-esc-pos/README.md

    - Connect your USB thermal printer
    - Run Zadig as Administrator
    - Select your printer from the device list
-   - Choose "libusbK" as the driver (NOT WinUSB)
+   - Choose either "libusbK" or "WinUSB" as the driver
    - Click "Install Driver" or "Replace Driver"

-**Important**: Use **libusbK** drivers for USB thermal printers to work properly.
-WinUSB drivers typically won't work for printer communication.
+**Note**: Both libusbK and WinUSB drivers can work for USB thermal printers.
+If one doesn't work, try the other.
+The choice depends on your specific printer model and how the application communicates with it.

 **Troubleshooting USB Issues**: